dvanoni/notero/README.md

 To sync multiple items that are already in a monitored collection, you can trigger a sync by adding a temporary tag to them.
-Create a new tag, add it to all of the items by selecting them and dragging them onto the tag, then delete the tag.
+Create a new tag, add it to all the items by selecting them and dragging them onto the tag, then delete the tag.

 <details>